The Malaria Consortium

 One sentence

-The Malaria Consortium prevents malaria before it starts, treating 45 million children a year with proven drugs at $7 per child, and it's one of the most cost-effective ways to save a life that currently exists.
+The Malaria Consortium prevents malaria before it starts, reaching tens of millions of children a year with proven drugs at roughly $7 per child for a full seasonal course, and it's one of the most cost-effective ways to save a life that currently exists.